hyperfiddle/electric-fiddle/src/electric_tutorial/dir_tree.md

 Performance note: there is some lag here!
 Why does it load in "stratas"?
 Do we need to be concerned about round trips?
 * Yes, this is a request waterfall and it is an implementation flaw.
 Yes, it will be fixed.
-* The Electric DAG captures statically the information needed to latten statically known round trips
+* The Electric DAG captures statically the information needed to batch and essentially pre-send the information that the client is going to ask for.
 * But we haven't implemented this yet, basically we have `;todo static lookahead` throughout the network runtime.
 Soon!
-Our experience running v2 in production is that it was plenty fast in real apps.
+* Our experience running v2 in production is that it was plenty fast in real apps.
 But, performance is important to us, and we will likely work on this next!
 * If you need to optimize this we can show you how.
-Probably use `tree-seq` to flatten the tree in Clojure, which is what we did in this [Electric v2 tree view](https://electric-demo.fly.dev/(user.demo-explorer!%44irectory%45xplorer)) which is pretty good!
+Probably use `tree-seq` to flatten the tree in Clojure, which is what we did in this <a href="https://electric-demo.fly.dev/(user.demo-explorer!%44irectory%45xplorer)">Electric v2 tree view</a>, which is pretty good!
+(The flicker in that demo is fixed in v3)

 Client/server transfer - the basics